gsm1011/hadoop.admin/manuscript/chapter5.md

 Configuring job authorization with ACL Hadoop provides two levels of job
 authorization: job level and queue level.
 When job authorization is enabled, the JobTracker will authenticate users who submit jobs to the cluster.
-Users’ operations on jobs and queues will also be authenticated by the JobTracker.
+Users' operations on jobs and queues will also be authenticated by the JobTracker.
 In this recipe, we will show steps to configure job authorization with ACLs.